Ensosense/Ensosense/README.md

 - Docker 🐳

 ### 👨‍💻 What I'm working on:
-I'm currently building an **e-commerce platform** to dive deeper into microservices and cloud-based solutions. 🌟 Every day, I’m leveling up my skills and seeing just how many new things I can mess up before I get it right! 💪😄
+I'm currently building an **e-commerce platform** to dive deeper into microservices and cloud-based solutions. 🌟 Every day I’m leveling up my skills and seeing just how many new things I can mess up before I get it right! 💪😄

 ### 📚 In my free time:
 - Diving into personal coding projects 💻